Become a Certified Functional Food Scientist Today

 Would you like to further your education on functional foods while earning a certificate?
 Becoming a Certified Functional Food Scientist through the Functional Food Center may be the perfect option for you!
 Becoming a Certified Functional Food Scientist can set you apart from other employees and showcase your success and education in functional foods.
 Not only will you be able to renew your certification every few years to show you are continuing your education on functional foods but you may be earning credit already!

 The Functional Food Center is the leading organization in the world for developing functional foods.
-Since 1998 FFC has focused entirely on functional foods by hosting 21 international conferences around the globe, upholding an open-access journal for more than 7 years, publishing 25 books including 3 textbooks on functional foods and establishing the Academic Society of ASFFBC with more than 2,000 scientists.
+Since 1998 FFC has focused entirely on functional foods by hosting 22 international conferences around the globe, upholding an open-access journal for more than 7 years, publishing 25 books including 5 textbooks on functional food science and establishing the Academic Society of ASFFBC with more than 2,000 scientists.
 The functional food center has developed the well known definition of functional foods and can assist you in your functional food career.

 So why should you become a Certified Functional Food Scientist?
 Functional foods are on the rise for popularity by the fact that they can be used in everyday life.
 They contain bioactive compounds that provide proven health benefits to help prevent, manage, and treat chronic diseases.
 By furthering your education in functional foods you will become a more up-to-date scientist and possess the knowledge of functional foods in your career.
 There are many benefits to earning your certification as listed below.